ClickHouse/ClickHouse/docs/en/operations/configuration-files.md

 </clickhouse>
 ```

-Substitutions can also be performed from ZooKeeper.
-To do this, specify the attribute `from_zk = "/path/to/node"`.
-The element value is replaced with the contents of the node at `/path/to/node` in ZooKeeper.
-You can also put an entire XML subtree on the ZooKeeper node, and it will be fully inserted into the source element.

-If you want to merge substitution content with existing configuration instead of append you can use attribute `merge="true`, for example: `<include from_zk="/some_path" merge="true">`.
-In this case existing configuration will be merged with content from substitution and existing configuration settings will be replaced with values from substitution.
+If you want to merge the substituting content with the existing configuration instead of appending you can use attribute `merge="true"`, for example: `<include from_zk="/some_path" merge="true">`.
+In this case, the existing configuration will be merged with the content from the substitution and the existing configuration settings will be replaced with values from substitution.

 ## Encrypting and Hiding Configuration {#encryption}